YeLwinOo-Steve/ar_box_measurement/README.md

 3. Tap anywhere on the screen to place the box

-4. Tap anywhere except the box to move
+4. Drag the box to the desired place on the plane

-5. Dragging the box doesn't work
+5. Swipe the screen left to right to rotate the box

+6. Only left to right rotation is available

 ***See the usage in example/lib folder